sigSandor/sigSandor.github.io/_security/2024-05-15-homelabpart1.md

 - Malware Analysis Lab (Windows & Linux)
 - Kali & Parrot linux

+{: .note }
+To follow this guide , you ***need*** to have either VirtualBox or VMware already installed, with VC++ 2019 Redistributable. you can view the Virtuabox guide Here, or follow along.

 Downloading pfSense

 Go to the following link: Download pfSense Community Edition